devrev-elasticSearch/backend/readme.md

 ### Description of the Flow

+#### Registration Flow

+The client registers an app and provides the name and google play store id ( this is done for ease of implementation ).
+The description, pricing if relevant, other required metadata is fetched by the google play scraper and the first and second order clusters are dynamically generated on a per app basis.

+#### Runtime Flow

 From the three data source snap ins the data is published to a message queue, the data is fetched by using a cron job within the snap in within the snap in.

 The denoiser function polls this queue, processes the messages, and publishes the data to a raw data queue,